chloealbright/DevHiveMind/Databases/Choosing Database.md

 EditDate:
 Relates:
 ---

+Information is refined structured data

+structured data v unstructured data

+then render down to sql or nosql

+then render down to cap

 ![[CAP.png]]
 ### **CAP Theorem and Fundamental Differences:**
 The CAP Theorem, representing Consistency, Availability, and Partition Tolerance, asserts that in database systems, achieving all three elements simultaneously is not possible.
 These components are pivotal in shaping a database's performance characteristics, and the selection of an appropriate combination is crucial based on specific requirements.
 Here's a breakdown of these elements: